-Once we arrived at the hospital they hooked the babies and me up to the monitors to see what was going on.
+Once we arrived at the hospital they hooked the babies and me up to monitors to see what was going on.
 And sure enough the contractions were coming every 5 minutes.
-The babies heart rates looks great, that is always a wonderful thing.
+The babies heart rates looked great, that is always a wonderful thing.
 They watched the contractions stay steady for quite awhile had the doctor check for dilation and I was at a 3.
-So we were progressing.
+So we were progressing, not what we wanted.
 They decided to give me an IV to see if dehydration could be causing some of these contractions and at first it looked like it was working and we would get to go home in no time.

 However, the contractions started back up to 4-5 minutes aprart.
 At that time they gave me my second shot of steroids and admitted us to the hospital.
 They wanted to give me some medicine to stop the contractions at least until 24 hours after the second shot (more effective).

 By 3 o’clock we were in our room and they had begun magnesium sulfate.
 Let me tell you that was awful.
 It made me feel terrible, but I had to suck it up and do it for our twins.
 I truly would never wish this upon anyone.
 At first the medicine was not stopping the contractions.
 They were still every 4-5 minutes, this lasted about 5 hours and then finally the medicine started working.
 That evening I was dilated to a 3.5 and 70% effaced.
 I had to be on the medicine all night and by morning if the contractions were still at bay we might be able to go home.